Subdivision

 Because you have 24 months to satisfy the Conditions in the Conditional Approval, the subdivision process can take the full 2 years.

-For more information on the subdivision process, please review the Province’s Planning Resource Guide for Subdivisions in Manitoba.
+For more information on the subdivision process, please review guide published on the Province of Manitoba’s website.

 IMPORTANT NOTE